 Indus constellation is located in the southern hemisphere.
-It represents the Indian, referring to a native of either of Asia or the Americas at the time the constellation was created.
+It does not contain any bright stars.
+The constellation represents the Indian, referring to a native of either of Asia or the Americas at the time the constellation was created.

-It is unclear, however, whether the constellation really represents a native of the East Indies, or Madagascar, or South Africa, as the explorers encountered a number of indigenous peoples on their travels.
+However, it is unclear whether the constellation really represents a native of the East Indies, or Madagascar, or South Africa, as the explorers encountered a number of indigenous peoples on their travels.

 MAJOR STARS IN INDUS